Graciano López Jaena: Biography

-López Jaena died of tuberculosis on January 20, 1896, in Barcelona, 11 months short of his 40th birthday.
+López-Jaena died alone on his residence at Calle de Bot (Carrer d'en Bot) on January 20, 1896, in Barcelona, 11 months short of his 40th birthday.
 The following day, he was buried in a mass grave at the Montjuïc Cemetery of Barcelona.
 He died in poverty and his remains have not been brought back to the Philippines.

+Historiographical reassessment

+Relying almost exclusively on anecdotes from Jose Alejandrino, later historians such as John Schumacher and writers such as Nick Joaquín and Resil Mojares portrayed López Jaena as brilliant but politically inconsistent.
+They often emphasized his bohemian habits, poverty, and unsettled life in Spain.
+The repeated negative portrayal helped create the persistent image of a Graciano Lopez Jaena as a supposed gambler and drunkard who frequented cafes and bars, picked his favorite Spanish sardines with his fingers, and wiped the oil on his collar.
+But more recent findings challenge this view, arguing that such portrayals relied on inherited anecdotes and class-based judgments.
+In Graciano’s Dirty Fingers, Emmanuel Lerona instead presents López Jaena’s journalism, Masonic ties, Spanish republicanism, and reformist work as part of his continuing advocacy for the Philippines.

 Public Holiday

 December 18, Lopez Jaena's birthday, is a public holiday every year in Iloilo province and Iloilo City.

 Legacy

 Marcelo H. del Pilar and Graciano Lopez Jaena appear on the obverse side of a 5 peso Philippine banknote circulated between 1951 and 1974.